scarow/reddit-mobile/readme.md

 1. [Fork](https://github.com/reddit/reddit-mobile/fork) and clone
   this project.
 2. Run `npm install` to install other dependencies.
-3. Run `git submodule update --init` to download this project's submodules.
-4. Run `npm run build` to build the assets (`npm run watch` to set up a filesystem watcher.)
+3. Run `npm run build` to build the assets (`npm run watch` to set up a filesystem watcher.)
-5. Register a new [oauth application](https://www.reddit.com/prefs/apps/) and set up your [environment variables](./CONFIG.md).
+4. Register a new [oauth application](https://www.reddit.com/prefs/apps/) and set up your [environment variables](./CONFIG.md).
 Redirect URI should be `http://localhost:4444/oauth2/token`.
-6. Run `npm run dev-server` to start the web server.
+5. Run `npm run dev-server` to start the web server.
 Optionally, create a startup script at `start.sh` that sets environment variables and starts the server.
 Create a file in the root called `start.sh` and make it executable `chmod +x start.sh`.
 This file is automatically ignore by git and you can use it to start the server instead of `npm run`. `start.sh` has been added to the `.gitignore` and will not get checked in.

   #### Example